marenamat/ietf-draft-marenamat-grow-route-server-nh-translation/draft-marenamat-grow-route-server-nh-translation.md

 speakers to use that server while keeping also the traditional one.

-The SLAT may be started as uniform for every Client reflecting the current address assignment, allowing the Legacy Speakers into the new route server, and gradual renumbering may occur later, Client-by-Client, when the original IPv4 range starts being exhausted.
+The SLAT may be started as uniform for every Client reflecting the current address assignment from the Production IPv4 prefix.
+This allows the Legacy Speakers into the new route server, and gradual renumbering may occur later, Client-by-Client, when the Production IPv4 prefix starts being exhausted.

 The Clients have to properly assess which address range is suitable for them to use for IXP interconnection.
 If using the IXP Interconnection Space, they also have to